libAtoms/QUIP/Tools/quippy/doc/adaptive-qmmm-step2.rst

 If you have problems you can download the complete version of the :download:`run_crack_classical.py` script.
-Leave your classical MD simulation running and move onto the next section of the tutorial.
+Leave your classical MD simulation running and move on to the next section of the tutorial.

 The first few lines produced by the ``run_crack_classical.py`` script should look something like this::